Trustpoint-Project/trustpoint/docs/source/testing/test_plan.rst

    :widths: 10 30 60

    "TPC_Web", "Trustpoint Core Web Interface", "The website of Trustpoint."
-   "TP_Client", "Trustpoint Client", "The Trustpoint client program to be installed on clients."
+   "TP_Client", "Trustpoint :term:`Client`", "The Trustpoint client program to be installed on clients."
    "Admin", "Admin", "The admin user of this specific Trustpoint environment."
    "NTEU", "Non-technically experienced user", "A user who is not necessarily technically experienced.
 This could also be an admin."
    "TEU", "Technically experienced user", "A user who does know at least a little bit about programming and PKI."